Don’t wait for the system out there to change — make your own rules and live in the economy you want right now.

 The way it worked then is still true for the freelancer collective in Enspiral, called Enspiral Services.
 I’ll give you an example.

+From the outside, it looks like any other business bank account (Enspiral Services Ltd, pile of money).
 What’s going on inside is actually something quite different.

 We use a system that we’ve developed in-house.
-This system doesn’t even have a name.
+It doesn’t even have a name.
 I think that’s emblematic of how we hadn’t realised this thing is actually cool until very recently.
 It was just our admin system, so we called it “the backend” or by its URL, which is my.enspiral.

 When I get paid, $500 comes in and my.enspiral picks it up.
 It automatically takes some of it — the default amount is 20% — and puts it into ‘collective funds’, the money we use to build up the company and pursue the social mission.